nicotsou/nicotsou.com/content/courses/tltr-typescript/bonus/montana-theme/index.md

 Have you ever wondered which theme I'm using in my videos?

 The truth is, I didn’t want to use an existing theme.
 I wanted the theme to match with the look and feel of the course.
 To have a visual harmony.
 To blend nicely with the other design elements I'm using here.
 That’s why I designed it by myself.
-And now it's publicaly available.
+And now it's publicly available.

 The official TLTR; TypeScript theme for Visual Studio Code is now available for download.